 In today’s centers, variability is the largest driver of cost… the bigger the variation the more costly the operation.

-(Hat tip to Susan Hash for brining my attention to the new book.)
+(Hat tip to Susan Hash for bringing my attention to the new book.)

 Erlang to the Rescue